paravsingla/paravsingla.github.io/about.md

 But don't think I'm some kind of speed demon.
 I'm a pretty low energy and chill kind of guy.
 It's really difficult to get me excited about something.
 I don't commit to things very often, but the things that I do take up, I like to see them through.
 It's either a 'Hell, Yes' for me or a 'No'.

-## I write for myself
+### I write for myself

 This may come across as a bit self indulgent but when I write, I'm mostly talking to myself.
-If I think too much about people reading my stuff, there's a sort of filter that creeps up and the whole thing ends up being insincere.
+I like to pretend no one will ever read this stuff (which is probably true).
+If I think too much about people reading my stuff, I tend to censor my thoughts and the whole thing ends up being insincere.

 I realised long ago that I like reading what I write.
 It captures a time, place and emotion for me which I like to relive often.

-## Music
+### Music

 I have a very broad taste in music.
 I love Indian Classical Music, especially the Light Classical forms Ghazal, Thumri and Qawwalli.
 I also love listening to sufi, soft rock, hip hop, and punjabi folk.
 I don't like EDM.
 Some of my favorite artists are Ustad Nusrat Fateh Ali Khan, Ustad Ghulam Ali Khan, Shafqat Amanat Ali, Javed Bashir, Jeff Buckley, Daughtry, Nikhil D'souza, Eminem and Bohemia.

-## Sadness stays with me

-I feel some emotions more than others.
-You'll almost never find me angry or jealous or jumping with excitement.
-I'm often lost in a state of melancholy, and typically, for no particular reason.
-Sadness stays with me for a very long time.

-## I hate noise
+### I hate noise

 I love silence and solitude.
 Crowds drain me.
 I find it difficult to converse with multiple people at the same time, so most of my interactions are one-on-one, and to the point.
 I believe that there's too much noise in the world as is so I refrain from contributing to it.
 You'll find that I either express my thoughts honestly or stay silent.
 My idea of fun is reading a thought provoking book, or discovering a piece of music that I would listen to a million times and still not get bored.

-## There you go
+### There you go
 You know me a lot better now.
 So don't be shy, and [say hello](/contact) to return the favour.
 I'd love to know about you.